ShrutiTyagi27/hello-world/README.md

-# hello-world
+## hello-world
-just another repository
+This is my first repository.

-trying out github
+trying out github.
+I have learnt basics of git as well as gitbash.
-tired of just taking help, wish to help as well.
+Learnt how to make pull reqeuets. tired of just taking help, wish to help as well.